Olical/Photon/README.md

  * No editing of native prototypes.
  * Can be built into one file with only the modules you use.
  * Not reliant on any specific AMD loader.
- * Inspired by excellent libraries such as MooTools, Dojo and Django.
+ * Inspired by excellent libraries such as MooTools, Dojo and Django (I know it isn't JavaScript, but it's good).
  * Not jQuery.

 ## Compatibility